apache/drill/_docs/connect-a-data-source/plugins/113-kafka-storage-plugin.md

 ---
 title: "Kafka Storage Plugin"
-date: 2018-07-18 22:29:15 UTC
+date: 2018-12-08
 parent: "Connect a Data Source"
 ---

 As of Drill 1.12, Drill provides a storage plugin for Kafka.
 The Kafka storage plugin enables you to run SQL queries on Apache Kafka and perform interactive analysis on the data.
-When you install Drill, a preconfigured Kafka storage plugin is available on the Storage page in the Drill Web Console.
+When you install Drill, a preconfigured Kafka storage plugin is available on the Storage page in the Drill Web UI.
 Once you enable and configure the storage plugin, you can query Kafka from Drill.

 The following sections provide information about the Kafka storage plugin, how to enable and configure the Kafka storage plugin in Drill, options that you can set at the system or session level, and example queries on a Kafka data source.
 You can refer to the [README](https://github.com/apache/drill/tree/master/contrib/storage-kafka#drill-kafka-plugin) and [Apache Kafka](https://kafka.apache.org/) for additional information.